- Areas of Practice

 - Publications & Presentations

-Morgan grew up in the Four Corners area of New Mexico and graduated magna cum laude from New Mexico State University in 2011.
-Before attending law school, Morgan clerked for the Briones Law Firm, P.A. in Farmington, New Mexico.
+Morgan grew up in the Four Corners area of New Mexico and graduated with high honors from New Mexico State University in 2011.

-Morgan is licensed to practice law in Texas state courts and in federal court in the Northern District of Texas, and in New Mexico.
+Morgan is licensed to practice law in New Mexico and Texas state courts, as well as in the United States District Court for the Northern District of Texas and the Fifth Circuit Court of Appeals.

 TTLA Car Wrecks Seminar, Houston, Texas (March 3, 2016)